 Citizen science survey of Western Ringtail Possums.

-The information gained from the Tally is building a reliable set of observation data that will improve our knowledge about where Western Ringtail Possums are found and in what numbers.
+The information gained from the Tally is building a reliable set of observation data that will improve our knowledge about where western ringtail possums are found and in what numbers.
 This information is then used as a reference for population trends, future planning decisions and conservation projects.
 The data becomes more valuable each year the Tally is repeated.
 A Summary Report collates the data findings from the first seven tallies completed.